WPChill/download-monitor/readme.txt

 3. Download page listings
 4. More download page listings

 == Changelog ==

 = 3.3.5.5 =
+*	Fixed XSS issue in uploader.php
-* Added parameter "front_order" to download_page shortcode.
+* 	Added parameter "front_order" to download_page shortcode (by holtgrewe)
+*	Alphabetized subcategories prior to display.
+Non-elegant approach required changing the link to only the count
+*	Changed handling of post_id field.
+Formerly, only one ID was allowed.
+Now multiple IDs can all be linked (comma separated). (by bkloef)

 = 3.3.5.4 =
 *	Removed the sponsorship messages and links to translators sites due to Automattic's request